How we help

 Away from it all

-Our camps provide an essential break from the stress and intensity of the cancer journey.
-They build resilience and optimism because kids living with cancer and their families can meet others going through a similar thing and build strength through solidarity.
+Our camps provide an essential break from the stress and intensity of the cancer experience.
+They enable kids impacted by cancer and their families to meet others going through a similar thing, developing life skills and strengthening wellbeing through solidarity.
 Our camps are grouped according to age groups; siblings and patients are invited to attend Mini Camp, Junior Camp, Middle Camp and Graduation Camp.
 Parents tell us that the supportive networks that emerge from these experiences make a big difference.

 Our Family Camps cater for the whole family.
 This is especially important for siblings, who are often scared, confused and sometimes even disappointed when their parents’ attention is suddenly completely diverted on to the child with cancer.